miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 Pro worked out.
 It's plan was flawless and it put it back on the same level as Claude 3.5 Sonnet in my estimation.
-Claude has the inside track on coding right now because it being the default in Cursor AI I think counts for a lot&#151;enough that it made o1's attempts loop pretty poor in comparison.
+Claude has the inside track on coding right now because it being the default in Cursor AI I think counts for a lot—enough that it made o1's attempts loop pretty poor in comparison.
 But it's a "big thinker", and that's what it excelled at when I stress tested it.
 I had to push and push and push to get it to drill down to the same level of implementation details that Claude is all over.